Inspecting Industrial Rolls

 - Measures the finished diameter in the middle and both ends of the roll

 - Measures the surface finish in the middle and both ends of the roll

 We use the most accurate micrometers, calipers, and indicators available, which are calibrated for accuracy on a regular basis.

-For precision coating rolls and parabolic crown rolls we use a Pro-Mic, a true end to end profiling system, which has the capabilities of measuring the rolls diameter 10 times per inch.
+For precision coating rolls and parabolic crown rolls, we use a Pro-Mic, a true end to end profiling system, which has the capabilities of measuring the diameter of the roll 10 times per inch.
 The Pro-Mic interfaces with a Laser TIR computer and generates a profile graph of your rolls.
 This profile is supplied to our customers along with other final inspection data.

 Also tight tolerance rolls we use a Keyence Laser system to measure TIR within 10 millionths accuracy.

-The results of the TIR at various desired points across the roll face is then scaled and plotted into a QA report for your file .
+The results of the TIR at various desired points across the roll face is then scaled and plotted on a QA report for your file.
 Roll Technology keeps an electronic file along with a hard copy in our archives.